 I’m 5’7″, and my wife is 4’11”.
-Even for me, I have to bend down to kiss her—so imagine how awkward it must be for those giants out there.
+Even for me, I have to bend down to kiss her—so imagine how tricky it might be for taller people out there.

 I remember an ex-girlfriend once told me, “You’re short, dude.
-I never really date shorter guys, but you’re an exception.”
+I never usually date guys shorter than me, but you’re an exception.”

 She said this while I was literally looking down at her, even with her platform shoes on.
-The irony was hilarious, but her words stuck.
-That was years ago, and comments like that still bother me sometimes.
-It’s weird how society has this thing where women almost exclusively want to date taller men—like height is some kind of dealbreaker.
-And even when you’re taller than them, it feels like you’re still being sized up to some invisible standard.
+The irony was not lost on me, but her words stuck with me.
+That was years ago, and comments like that still linger sometimes.
+It’s interesting how society often expects men to be taller in relationships, like height matters a lot.
+And even when you are taller, it can still feel like you’re being measured by some unseen standard.

-I’m working on accepting myself and trying not to let stuff like that get to me, but I’d be lying if I said it doesn’t stay with me.
-It’s not something I think about every day, but those kinds of comments have a way of sticking in your mind long after they’re said.
+I’m working on accepting myself and trying not to let things like that affect me, but I’d be lying if I said it doesn’t stay with me.
+It’s not something I think about all the time, but those types of comments can stick around long after they’re said.

 Just a life long New Yorker sharing the journey through my lens.
 Please take note of a post’s date.
 The views I express here are subject to change and evolving as I grow and learn.